Skip to Main Content

 The Youth Engagement Specialist (YES) Program

-The Youth Engagement Specialist (YES) program serves children in elementary, middle, and high schools throughout central and southern Arizona.
+The Youth Engagement Specialist (YES) program serves children in elementary, middle, and high schools throughout northern, central and southern Arizona.
 Arizona Complete Health-Complete Care Plan funds the YES program through Mental Health Block Grant dollars

 Parents, teachers, and school staff can make referrals to the YES program by identifying qualifying students.
 An eligible student would be identified as needing behavioral health services to better function in school and in their community.

-Arizona Complete Health-Complete Care Plan currently funds the following providers to deliver behavioral health YES program services in schools:
+The following providers are utilizing the YES progam to deliver behavioral health services in schools:

-Arizona Complete Health-Complete Care Plan CBHSF Providers
+Arizona Complete Health-Complete Care Plan Providers with both Title 19/21 and Non-Title 19/21 Funding:

 For more information